 By Muhammad Sagir Bauchi

-Sagir Ibrahim is a graduate of Economics from the Department of Economics, Bauchi State University Gadau.
-He can be reached via firstname.lastname@example.org.
+Sagir writes from Bauchi State and can be reached via email@example.com.